jfmaes/TrustJack/README.md

 will automatically create c:\Windows \System32 and drop your dll and chosen binary in there, followed by execution.
 Clean up after yourself by running trustjack again with the -c flag.

+**You migh be missing fody 2.0, run nuget package restore to fix (right click Solution 'TrustJacker' and select 'restore NuGet packages')  **

 ```
  _______             _       _            _
 |__   __|           | |     | |          | |